Departmental Policies

 Experiential Learning Policy

-GVPT students are able to apply 6 experiential learning credits towards GVPT major requirements.
-GVPT considers experiential learning to consist of approved internship programs (GVPT377 [previously GVPT388W], Federal/Global/Maryland Fellows Fall courses [NOT including ENGL381/HONR368A]), GVPT research and independent studies (GVPT388), the GVPT Undergraduate TA program (GVPT386/389), Mock Trial (GVPT217 and 317), and Moot Court (GVPT439L, GVPT439M, and GVPT439N).
-Opportunities that put students beyond the six credit limit will be considered elective credit.
+There are limits as to how many experiential learning credits students may apply towards their GVPT/IR majors.
+This limit varies by major.
+GVPT considers experiential learning to consist of approved internship programs (GVPT377, Federal/Global/Maryland Fellows Fall courses [NOT including ENGL381/HONR368A]), GVPT research and independent studies (GVPT388), the GVPT Undergraduate TA program (GVPT386/389), Mock Trial (GVPT217 and 317), and Moot Court (GVPT439L, GVPT439M, and GVPT439N).
+Opportunities that put students beyond their major-specific limit will be considered elective credit.

 Special Partner Programs